ibogdan94/paidbycoins/README.md

-### Basic implementation of "Paid By Coins" API written using standard Go v1.9 library
+# Basic implementation of "Paid By Coins" API written by standard Go v1.9 library

-### Example of usage
+## Example of usage

 ```go
 package main